internap/redlock-fifo/README.md

 2. It doesn't guarantee access to the resource (a requester can wait indefenitely).

 To prevent [starvation](https://en.wikipedia.org/wiki/Starvation_%28computer_science%29), we add a simple FIFO queue implemented in Redis, managing access to the resource.
-This queue allows us to guarantee access to a resource and guarantee that the lock will be executed in order of lock request.
+This queue allows us to guarantee access to a resource and that the lock will be executed in order of lock request.

 Requirements
 ------------